 In This Article

 Honeymoons are essentially romantic-but-high-pressure travel plans; you want to think that you’ll be talking about this trip for decades to come.
-In the good way.
+In a good way.

 To afford it, you’ll want to use the right credit card(s), which can unlock perks and protections that cash and checks simply can’t provide.
 Besides earning you points and miles that can later be redeemed for free flights or hotel stays, certain cards provide airport lounge access, hotel room upgrades, resort credits and other amenities that can elevate the trip from “best we could do” to “I had no idea we could get that!”

 Practical honeymooners take note; many cards offer trip protection and car rental insurance too.
 This article explains in detail exactly which cards to use for what costs (including the single best option if you want to use only one card) so you have the trip of a lifetime.

 Seriously important note: Credit card rates and perks are accurate as of publish date, but we suggest you confirm the policies on each card’s website before you make any purchases as details can change.
 Using credit cards for big purchases reaps huge rewards but only if you plan to auto-pay immediately or pay off the bill quickly.
 Some cards have annual fees.

 *Additional Note: Due to Covid-19, many credit card companies have extended the time period in which consumers have to meet the spend bonus.
 Consult the terms and conditions for each card for more information.

 When it comes to airfare, there are several types of travelers.
 If you’re a loyal flyer with a specific airline like American, Delta or United and you prefer to earn miles and points directly with that carrier, using a co-branded airline credit card is the best plan.
 This way, you’ll double-dip (earn points in two ways with just one purchase).